antonagestam/collectfast/README.rst

 **Testing**

-The test suite is built to run against an S3 bucket.
-To be able to test locally you need to provide AWS credentials for a bucket to test against.
-Add the credentials to a file named `storage-credentials` in the root of the project
+The test suite is built to run against live S3 and GCloud buckets.
+You can disable live tests by setting `SKIP_LIVE_TESTS=true` or running `make test-skip-live`.
+To run live tests locally you need to provide API credentials to test against.
+Add the credentials to a file named `storage-credentials` in the root of the project directory:
-directory:

 .. code:: bash

-    export AWS_ACCESS_KEY_ID=''
+    export AWS_ACCESS_KEY_ID='...'
-    export AWS_SECRET_ACCESS_KEY=''
+    export AWS_SECRET_ACCESS_KEY='...'
+    export GCLOUD_CREDENTIALS='{...}'  # Google Cloud credentials as JSON

 Install test dependencies and target Django version: